INTRODUCTION

 pedagogical mother across the tracks, and the co-star in the high

-him at the altar.
+who leaves him at the altar.

 Hitchhiking around the world, he finds a fabulous Fräulein behind